24 May The Mental Effects of Alcohol

 Alcohol poisoning can also cause permanent damage to your cognitive abilities.

 Long Term Effects of Alcohol On The Brain

 Some of the effects of alcohol on the brain will fade after someone stops drinking or gets treatment for alcoholism and is able to stay sober.
 However, other physical and mental effects may persist for a long time.
 Drinking heavily causes an increased risk for a number of physical problems.
 This is especially true if you drink heavily over a long period of time.
 Some of these problems include the following:

 • Digestive problems

 • Mood and sleep disturbances

-• Mental health issues like anxiety and depression
+• Behavioral Health issues like anxiety and depression

 The effects of alcohol on the brain can cause lasting harm and even cause the hippocampus area of your brain to shrink.
 According to a study by the University of Oxford, people who consumed four or more alcoholic drinks per day had a risk of hippocampus shrinkage that was six times as high as non-drinkers.
 Moderate drinkers also showed some amount of hippocampus shrinkage vs. non-drinkers.
 The level of shrinkage generally corresponded with the level of alcohol consumption from the participants in the study.